drduh/macOS-Security-and-Privacy-Guide/README.md

 Some clients may send traffic over the next available interface when VPN is interrupted or disconnected.
 See [scy/8122924](https://gist.github.com/scy/8122924) for an example on how to allow traffic only over VPN.

-There is an updated guide to setting up an IPSec VPN on a virtual machine ([hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn)) or a docker container ([hwdsl2/docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server)).
+There is an updated guide to setting up an IPSec VPN on a virtual machine ([hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn)) or a Docker container ([hwdsl2/docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server)).

 It may be worthwhile to consider the geographical location of the VPN provider.
 See further discussion in [issue 114](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/114).